shahab-mansouri/XAI-TrackGeometry/README.md

 - `Training dataset.20150707.xlsx`

 It contains preprocessed track geometry measurement data used to train and evaluate the predictive models.
-See the notebook (`XAI_TGD 26.06.2025.ipynb`) for details on how it is loaded and processed.
+See the notebook (`XAI_TGD.ipynb`) for details on how it is loaded and processed.

 ---
 ## ⚙️ Dependencies